Bad to Me

 "Bad to Me" is a song credited to Lennon–McCartney.
-In late interviews, John Lennon said that he wrote it for Billy J. Kramer with The Dakotas while on holiday in Spain.
+In late interviews, John Lennon said that he wrote it for Billy J. Kramer with the Dakotas while on holiday in Spain.
 However, in a 1964 interview he said that he and Paul McCartney wrote it in the back of a van, declaring McCartney a contributor.
-Bootlegs exist of Lennon's original demo of the song, which was recorded on 31 May 1963.
-An acoustic demo from the same era was released on iTunes in December 2013 on the album The Beatles Bootleg Recordings 1963.
+Lennon's original demo of the song was released on iTunes in December 2013 on the album The Beatles Bootleg Recordings 1963.

-It became one of the first occasions a Lennon–McCartney composition made the US Top 40 recorded by an artist other than the Beatles (the first being "A World Without Love" by Peter & Gordon; another being "Goodbye" by Mary Hopkin).
+It became one of the first occasions a Lennon–McCartney composition made the US Top 40 recorded by an artist other than the Beatles (the first being "A World Without Love" by Peter & Gordon).

 Chart performance

-Billy J. Kramer with The Dakotas released their recording of the song in 1963 and it became their first number 1 in the UK Singles Chart.
+Billy J. Kramer with the Dakotas released their recording of the song in 1963 and it became their first number 1 in the UK Singles Chart.
 Paul McCartney was present during the recording session at Abbey Road Studios.
 The single was released in the US the following year, and was a top-ten hit there, reaching number 9.
+In Canada "Bad To Me' reached number 12 on both the CHUM and RPM charts.